King Hall Experts Weigh in on Trump's Immigration Agenda

 Leading media outlets and others have sought the expertise of UC Davis Law immigration law Professors Kevin R. Johnson and Gabriel “Jack” Chin in assessing President Donald Trump’s aggressive immigration enforcement agenda.

-Chin spoke to the New York Times and Christian Science Monitor about Trump’s executive order attempting to block citizenship for U.S.-born children of undocumented immigrants.
+Chin spoke to the New York Times, Christian Science Monitor and Washington Post about Trump’s executive order attempting to block citizenship for U.S.-born children of undocumented immigrants.
 Trump issued the order Jan.
 20, his first day back in office.
+Chin has addressed birthright citizenship in his scholarship, including in a 2021 UC Davis Law Review article written with Albany Law Professor Paul Finkelman.

 Curbing birthright citizenship – historically viewed as guaranteed under the 14th Amendment – would be a “heavy lift” for Trump, Chin told the Monitor.
 (California and 21 other states already have sued to block the order).

-Johnson told the Sacramento Bee and Capital Public Radio’s Insight with Vicki Gonzalez that the U.S. Supreme Court, despite its conservative majority, likely would rule against Trump on the birthright citizenship issue.
+Interviewed about birthright citizenship by the Sacramento Bee and Capital Public Radio’s Insight with Vicki Gonzalez, Johnson said the U.S. Supreme Court, despite its conservative majority, likely would rule against Trump.

-“If he ends up losing in the Supreme Court, as he has in the past, he will say ‘The Supreme Court stopped me from delivering on my promise to you -- it’s not my fault,’” Johnson said of Trump.
+“If he ends up losing in the Supreme Court, as he has in the past, he will say ‘The Supreme Court stopped me from delivering on my promise to you -- it’s not my fault,’” Johnson told Insight.

-Johnson also participated in Bay Area public radio state KALW’s special Jan.
+Johnson also participated in Bay Area public radio station KALW’s special Jan.
 21 event “Project 2025 Arrives – Immigration and the Justice System.”

-In the days before Trump took office, Johnson lent historical context to a Jan.
-18 ABC7 News Bay Area report on how mass deportations under Trump could play out.
+In the days before Trump took office, Johnson lent historical context to a ABC7 News Bay Area report on how mass deportations under Trump could play out.
 Johnson also spoke about the history of mass deportations at a Jan.
 17 San Francisco event at which state Sen. Josh Becker (D-Menlo Park) and Assemblywoman Liz Ortega (D-Hayward) also spoke.
+Author of a 2005 Pace Law Review article on the so-called Mexican Repatriation of the 1930s, Johnson has addressed the topic often in recent months amid Trump's threats to deport millions of undocumented immigrants.

 Chin is a Martin Luther King Jr. Professor of Law and holder of the Edward L. Barrett Jr. Endowed Chair at UC Davis School of Law.
 He is a prolific and much-cited criminal and immigration law scholar whose work has addressed many of the most pressing social issues of our time.